Ain't: Linguistic characteristics

-Linguistically, ain't is formed by the same rule that English speakers use to form aren't and other contractions of auxiliary verbs.
-Linguists consider usage of ain't to be grammatical, as long as its users convey their intended meaning to their audience.
-In other words, a sentence such as "She ain't got no sense" is grammatical because it generally follows a native speaker's word order, and because a native speaker would recognize the meaning of that sentence.
-Linguists draw a distinction, however, between grammaticality and acceptability: what may be considered grammatical across all dialects may nevertheless be considered not acceptable in certain dialects or contexts.
+Ain't is formed by the same rule that English speakers use to form aren't and other negative inflections of auxiliary verbs.
+Linguists consider use of ain't to be grammatical, as long as its users convey their intended meaning to their audience.
+In other words, a sentence such as "She ain't got no sense" is grammatical because it generally follows a native speaker's word order, and because a native speaker would recognize its meaning.
+Linguists distinguish, however, between grammaticality and acceptability: what may be considered grammatical across all dialects may nevertheless not be acceptable in certain dialects or contexts.
 The usage of ain't is socially unacceptable in some situations.

-Functionally, ain't has operated in part to plug what is known as the "amn't gap" – the anomalous situation in standard English whereby there are standard contractions for other forms of to be not (aren't for are not, and isn't for is not), but no standard contraction for am not.
+Ain't has in part to plug what is known as the "amn't gap" – the anomalous situation in standard English whereby there are standard negative inflections for other forms of be (aren't for are, and isn't for is), but nothing unproblematic for am.
 Historically, ain't has filled the gap where one might expect amn't, even in contexts where other uses of ain't were disfavored.
 Standard dialects that regard ain't as non-standard often substitute aren't for am not in tag questions (e.g., "I'm doing okay, aren't I?"), while leaving the "amn't gap" open in declarative statements.